 In Tithing, Douglas Leblanc provides much more than a narrow discussion on a traditional issue.
 It isn’t the same old arguments presented the same boringly technical way.

-Instead, and probably because he is “no theologian or exegetical writer,” Douglas has found an intriguing way to cut to the real heart of the issue.
+Instead, and probably because he admits to being “no theologian or exegetical writer,” Douglas has found an intriguing way to cut to the real heart of the issue.
 He shares the experiences of eleven different couples and one lone Monsignor, all of whom endorse tithing for a very similar reason: selflessness.